 Suspected Active Shooter

-- Evacuation—Get out of the building or area even if others won’t follow.
+- Evacuation: Get out of the building or area even if others won’t follow.
 Help others escape, if possible.
 Take an evacuation path away from the suspect.
 Warn others as you escape.
 Do not attempt to move wounded people.
 Do not rush toward officers, keep your hands visible at all times, and follow all of their commands.
 Update police with the suspect’s description and location.

-- Lockdown—Do not leave your current location if you feel the suspect will see or find you.
+- Lockdown: Do not leave your current location if you feel the suspect will see or find you.
 If you can, gather those around you and go to the nearest room with a locking door.
 Once inside, lock the door and barricade it with heavy objects.
 Try to prevent being seen.
 Turn off lights and close drapes or blinds.
 Sit or lie on the floor next to the wall with the door and be as quiet as possible.
 Silence your cell phone.
 Do not answer or open the door for anyone.
 If you are found and unable to get away, throw objects, yell, and continue to defend yourself.

 Suspicious Items

 Do not touch any suspicious-seeming items.
-Immediately report the item—location-specific phone numbers will be made available.
+Immediately report the item to the Altis Grand Hotel’s security at 003512131060000.

 Accessible Public Transportation